OBF/GSoC/00_ideas.md

 * Ruby programming skills
 * Familiarity with Ruby on Rails
 * Familiarity with APIs, OAuth and Push-APIs a big plus
+* Interest & experience in Quantified Self also a big plus

 #### Difficulty